-Employees may have the Excess vacation leave (over the above maximum) converted to sick leave provided that they have taken 5 days of vacation in the calendar year.
+Excess vacation leave over the maximum shall be converted to sick leave provided that they have taken 5 days of vacation in the calendar year.

 Employees are cautioned not to retain excess accumulated vacation leave until late in the year.
 Because of the necessity to keep all functions in operation, large numbers of employees cannot be granted vacation leave at any one time.
 If an employee has excess leave accumulation during the latter part of the year and is unable to take such leave because of staffing demands, the employee shall receive no special consideration either in having vacation leave scheduled or in receiving any exception to the maximum accumulation.